behej/Qt-tips/README.md

 for speed.
 There are several profiles available in Qt.
 1. Custom animation: Equation for animation computation is user-defined.
 Example shown here is a non linear movement.

+## QssStyleSheet
+A quick introduction to QssStyleSheet and also to font file.
+* Load and apply a stylesheet stored in a file
+* QssStyleSheet syntax
+* Load a font file a make it available to application (incl. stylesheet)